rtcniser/2022-23_Line_Follower_CONCLUDED/README.md

 - Front panel to stick IR sensors
 - Cover panel to sandwich and hold the motors.

-Since the cut was made on 5mm acrylic, the front panel was not required in the final setup. _Note_ that using the front panel keeps all the sensors one line. _Otherwise_ it stays in an inverted V shape which can give some strategical advantage (like detecting crosses better).
+Since the cut was made on 5mm acrylic, the front panel was not required in the final setup. _Note_ that using the front panel keeps all the sensors one line, as in a generic setup. _Otherwise_ it stays in an inverted V shape which can give some strategical advantage (like detecting crosses better).
 ### Irregularities/Errors
 The top screw holes might be a bit off.
 # Members